apsrcreatix/regex/README.md

 3. *split*
 4. *replace*

-### Test Method
+#### B.1.1 Test Method

-- executes a search for a match between a regular expression and a specified string.
+- Executes a search for a match between a regular expression and a specified string.
 - Returns true or false.

 ```js